• Skip to primary navigation

 Simple, right?

-This may sound simple.
-But it’s one of the most difficult motions to complete.
+Well, simple to understand it might be, but most people would not consider a single leg squat an easy exercise.
+In fact, it's notoriously difficult to get right.
 The squat is not just twice as hard as a bilateral two-leg squat.
-It is multiple times harder.
-Execute the movement poorly and you could risk a knee or ankle injury.
+It is many times harder.
+Execute the movement poorly or without full range of motion and you could risk a knee or ankle injury.

 pistol squats for beginners